-The best tool that we have found for performing this type of power profiling is the Otii by Sony.
+The best tool that we have found for performing this type of power profiling is the Otii Arc measurement device.
 It gives a detailed view into the timeline of power consumption of your hardware.
 This allows tracking individual spikes and high points to figure out what is consuming power.

 Software - the Device Level